 Millennials and Minimalism

-A growing demographic trend and the reason for this blog
+A growing demographic trend

 If you search for all of the industries that millennials are “ruining”, the list of results is laughably long.
 Being a millennial, my first reaction to these articles is that they’re authored by disgruntled baby boomers who figured out the art of click-bait titles.
 However, the more I think about it, I think it’s almost certainly a fact: